Spiritual Yemaya painting

 The woman's young son had died while swimming in strong and dangerous undercurrents near the coast of San Juan, Puerto Rico.
 The police rescue team and lifeguards searched for the body, but to no avail.
 Although the search had been called off, the mother was determined to find her dead son's body.
 The police felt the search was useless since they believed, "...the powerful undercurrents in these water had driven the body toward the ocean floor..."
 Nevertheless, the mother pleaded for one last search.

 After much pleading from the mother, the police decided to grant her last wish.
 When they were far out to sea, she instructed the officers to stop the boat.
 She kneeled and began to pray.
 With tears rolling down her face, she supplicated to Iemanja for the return of her son's body.
 Then, she took out four white candles from her bag and threw them overboard.
 According to Migene Gonzalez-Wipper, "...few minutes later, the rescue squad...watched, aghast, as the boy's body surfaced at the same spot where the candles had sunk into the water."

 Nothing in life is impossible if your faith is strong and you truly believe.
 Miracles do happen every day.

 You can attain further information on the mysteries of Santeria by reading Migene Gonzalez-Wipper's books.
 I highly recommend them.

 Oh Divine Yemaya, "bring health and strength to those worthy to receive it.
-We hope, dear Lady, that through your intercession we receive what we ask for in prayer.
+We hope, dear Lady, that we receive what we ask for in prayer through your intercession.
 Although we know that, because of our faults, we do not deserve what we ask for, we beg you nevertheless to answer our prayers.
 Amen."

-My the Queen of the Sea, pray for us now and always...
+May the Queen of the Ocean, pray for us now and always...